grafana/agent/docs/sources/flow/reference/components/discovery.serverset.md

 }
 ```

-Serverset data stored in Zookeeper must be in the JSON format, the Thrift format is not currently supported.
+Serverset data stored in Zookeeper must be in JSON format.
+The Thrift format is not supported.

 ## Arguments